reframejs/reframe/helpers/universal-adapter/readme.md

 # `@universal-adapter`

-`@universal-adapter` packages are about finding the common denominator for libraries that do similar things.
+`@universal-adapter` is about abstracting away differences of libraries that, on a high-level, do the same thing.

+The goal is to allow library authors to integrate with several libraries at once.

-Allowing library authors to develop against a single abstraction instead of n different library APIs.
+Instead of developing against n different interfaces, a library author can develop against a single abstract interface.

+Like universal adapters of power outlets but for JavaScript.
+For now, there are only adapters for server frameworks (Express, Hapi, Koa).
+Adapters for other use cases could emerge in the future.

 ## Server adapters

-The server adapters allow you to integrate with several server frameworks at once.
+The server adapters allows you to integrate with several server frameworks at once.

  - Express adapter: `@universal-adapter/express`
  - Hapi adapter: `@universal-adapter/hapi`